-Cold air intakes are also easy to install which makes it appealing to consumers because it is a “power adder” they can add themselves without having to resort to a garage and its labour costs.
+Cold air intakes are also easy to install which makes it appealing to consumers because it is a “power adder” they can install themselves without having to resort to a garage and its labour costs.

 It is much more appealing to fit a 300 Euro cold air intake which you can fit yourself compared to fitting a 300 euro lightweight flywheel which requires a lot of skilled labour hours and means the vehicle will be off the road for a day

 So low barrier to entry for manufacturers, popular part amongst consumers because of promised power “gains” and it is something an average consumer can install themselves without taking the car of the road.